 Fix: try a different charger.

 If the battery doesn’t charge, unplug your device and look at the connector at the bottom of your device and make sure it’s free of debris.
-Check out the power outlet, it may not be working.
+Check out the power outlet; it may not be working.
 Finally, try another USB cable, USB power adapter, or USB port.
-It’s advisable to use only certified lightening cables and chargers, as cheap Chinese accessories may not be supported by your device.
+It’s advisable to use only certified lightning cables and chargers, as cheap Chinese accessories may not be supported by your device.

-Step 4.
-Restore iPhone to factory settings
+Step 5.
+Restore iPhone to factory settings with iTunes

 Problem: firmware problem.